A10-warthog/sign-up-form/README.md

 # sign-up-form

-Learn to create basic from and password validation
+Learn to create basic form and password validation

 ## Credit